TyGuS/suslik/README.md

   generate and compile certificates for all three targets (HTT/VST/Iris).
 - _For advanced benchmarks_: Synthesize programs in all benchmark groups.
 Then generate (but _don't_ compile) certificates for HTT only.

+Each execution of the script generates a timestamped `.log` file listing exactly what actions will be performed given the user-specified configuration, which may be useful for debugging.

 ### Downloading and Compiling Sources